inmaugarc/DataScienceBlog/README.md

 There are 1 notebooks available here to showcase work related to the above questions.
 The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells & comments were used to assist in walking through the thought process for individual steps.

-There are 3 folders, one for year (2020, 2019 and 2018) containing each one a zip file with two files:
+There are 3 folders, one for year (2020, 2019 and 2018) containing each one a zip file with two files (I had to upload them zipped as they exceed the maximum file limits of Github):

 survey_results_public.csv       - This file contains the answers to the survey, it contains different kinds of variables either numerical or categorical.
 It contains missing values. survey_results_schema.csv       - This file contains the questions of the survey

 You have to unzip those files, after download them.
-And be sure that you meet all the requirements included inside the requirements.txt file.
-Be the force with you!

 ## Results<a name="results"></a>